archlinux/archlinux-docker/README.md

 * `pacman` needs to work out of the box
 * All installed packages have to be kept unmodified

+>>>
+     ⚠️⚠️⚠️ NOTE: For Security Reasons, these images strip the pacman lsign key.
+     This is because the same key would be spread to all containers of the same image, allowing for malicious actors to inject packages (via, for example, a man-in-the-middle).
+In order to create an lsign-key run `pacman-key --init` on the first execution, but be careful to not redistribute that key.⚠️⚠️⚠️
+>>>

 ## Building your own image

 [This repository](https://gitlab.archlinux.org/archlinux/archlinux-docker) contains all scripts and files needed to create a Docker image for Arch Linux.